The Thief (1952 film)

 The Thief is a 1952 American film noir crime film directed by Russell Rouse and starring Ray Milland.
 The film is noted for having no spoken dialogue; the only verbal communication present in the film is represented through closeup shots of two telegrams.

 Plot

 Dr. Allan Fields is a nuclear physicist employed by the United States Atomic Energy Commission in Washington, D.C.
-He has a secret second job as a spy working for an unnamed foreign power.
+He is also a spy, working for an unnamed foreign power.